ArchiveBox/docs/Setting-up-Authentication.md

 ArchiveBox supports several types of authentication for users logging in via the Admin Web UI or REST API.

 > *💬 We offer [consulting services](https://zulip.archivebox.io/#narrow/stream/167-enterprise/topic/welcome/near/1191102) to set up and secure ArchiveBox for corporate environments.
-If you or your organization want ongoing support and custom development to capture difficult sites, we can provide it!*
+If you or your organization want ongoing support and advanced development to capture difficult sites, we can provide it!*

 ---